 Family historians and those investigating histories of properties frequently struggle to find a means to collate their knowledge and make it available to friends and relatives.
-Their web based sources and private, real-world, discoveries and artefacts require a platform that they can control to showcase the stories they have uncovered.
+Their web based sources and private, real-world, discoveries and artefacts require a platform that they can use to showcase their researches and the stories they have uncovered.

 FamilyBook is a free-to-use project to share your work.
 It is an archive and repository of any type of information relating to your family, place or event.
 It is private but can be shared with anyone you nominate.
 It is therefore ideal for sharing recent as well as historic photographs, documents, videos and sound recordings not to mention the stories that link them all.

 FamilyBook readers can be Visitors, Members, Editors or Administrators.
 Each role has its capabilities and responsibilities.
 It is ideal for collaborative working as there is no limit to the numbers of each role.